CarlosSandoval-03/Mojo_Http_Client/README.md

 > If you have any ideas for the name of the project, it is welcome.

 > [!IMPORTANT]
-> If a miracle happens and the goal is achieved, you will not be given any future support, please note that Mojo is still in development and this, under the theory that it works, can stop working at any time \n
+> If a miracle happens and the goal is achieved, you will not be given any future support, please note that Mojo is still in development and this, under the theory that it works, can stop working at any time
 >
 > Do not trust me :)
 >